 Since magnesium is water soluble, drugs that cause more urination and/or bowel movements can lead to decreased potassium levels.
 In particular, the main drugs that can lead to low potassium levels are:

-Few doctors are concerned about potassium levels due to prescription drug usage unless they are taking water pills.
+Few doctors are concerned about potassium levels due to prescription drug usage unless they are taking diuretic 'water pills'.
 But this is a VERY real problem with many drugs that may be responsible for the Side Effects such as weakness, muscle cramps, and other problems that can be especially devastating to the elderly who may end up unnecessarily being hospitalized or even falling and breaking bones from these preventable side effects!

 Many people who drink sodas often drink multiple sodas on a daily basis, but this could be what causes low potassium levels- especially in younger people.
 Drinking large amounts of soda and other sugary drinks can also deplete potassium in two ways.